Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Applications

-To quantify the estimation efficiency rigorously, Figure~\ref{fig:experimental result}\textbf{(c)} plots the logarithmic difference between the estimated and exact ground-state energies against the cumulative number of oracle queries (resource cost).
-Each circuit evaluation employed identical measurement shots, enabling straightforward comparison.
-A linear regression closely aligned with data points indicated exponential convergence of energy estimation accuracy with increasing computational resources, demonstrating our algorithm's efficiency on Problem~\ref{prob:ground}.
+To quantify the estimation efficiency more evidently, Figure~\ref{fig:ground}\textbf{(c)} plots the logarithmic difference between the estimated and exact ground-state energies against the cumulative number of oracle queries (query complexity) for $n = 5$.
+A linear regression closely aligned with data points indicated exponential convergence of energy estimation accuracy with increasing computational resources.
+Both figures demonstrate our algorithm's efficiency on Problem~\ref{prob:ground}.

 We explicitly note the observed exponential convergence of estimation error does not violate the Heisenberg limit, which constrains precision scaling only in the regime of extremely high accuracy.
 Here, the achieved precision remained above this regime, and thus the observed scaling predominantly reflected the exponential convergence intrinsic to imaginary-time evolution.
-If higher precision is required beyond our demonstrated range, one would then encounter scaling limited by statistical measurement fluctuations, governed by Hoeffding's inequality, resulting in a square-root dependence on resource cost.
+If higher precision is required beyond our demonstrated range, one would then encounter scaling limited by statistical measurement fluctuations, governed by Hoeffding's inequality, resulting in a square-root dependence on the number of measurement shots.

 Also, the numerical Fourier approximation we use is weaker than the theoretical one argued in Appendix~\ref{appendix:QPP}.
 This is due to the fact that the theoretical analysis in this work does not consider the machine precision, the type of classical error that is commonly ignored in the analysis of quantum algorithms but become increasing effective in this task as $\tau$ increases.
 Under this effect, the numerical Fourier approximation achieves polynomial rather than super-polynomial decay, which does not affect our claim on the polynomial resource complexity in terms of time.